General Terms and Conditions of Sale of abcr GmbH

 (5) The Buyer shall allow us the necessary time and opportunity to carry out the subsequent performance and shall in particular deliver the defective goods in question for inspection purposes.
 In case of a replacement delivery, the Buyer must return the defective object to us according to statutory provisions.
 The subsequent performance does not include the disassembly of the defective goods nor the reassembly, if we were not originally obliged to install them.

-(6) We will bear any expenses necessary for the inspection and subsequent performance, in particular, transport, travel, labour and material costs, if there is indeed a defect.
+(6) In accordance with the statutory regulations, we will bear or reimburse any expenses necessary for the inspection and subsequent performance, in particular transport, travel, labour and material costs, if there is indeed a defect.
 Otherwise, we can require the Buyer to reimburse the costs arising from the unauthorised requests of removal of defects (in particular testing and transport costs), unless the lack of defectiveness could not be recognised by the Buyer.

 (7) If the subsequent performance fails or if a reasonable deadline to be set by the Buyer for the subsequent performance has expired unsuccessfully, the Buyer may terminate the contract of sale or reduce the purchase price.
 There shall, however, be no termination right in the case of a minor defect.